 A. Office: All recreational vehicle parks shall be provided with an office.

 B. Responsibilities of The Management:

 1. The management shall maintain a register containing the names of all residents identified by space number.
-Such register shall be available to any authorized person inspecting the recreational vehicle park in be
+Such register shall be available to any authorized person inspecting the recreational vehicle park. =